HungryTurtleCode/htc_website/_posts/2016-05-22-4-bootstrap-modal.md

 Now every time the learn more button is clicked the ng-click directive will trigger the changeActiveTurtle function which will set the active turtle to an object that contains all of the data associated with the turtle the user wants to learn more about.

 We can now use this data in the modal.
-This allows us to create a generic modal with placeholders using the {{}} Angular syntax that will then just insert the active turtle data as and when a particular turtle is clicked on.
+This allows us to create a generic modal with placeholders using the {% raw %}{{}}{% endraw %} Angular syntax that will then just insert the active turtle data as and when a particular turtle is clicked on.

 So now it&#8217;s time to create HTML for this bootstrap modal and insert the angular bindings into it.
 We&#8217;ll start off by just creating a div for the modal and giving it the ID that we referenced in the  data-target attribute earlier &#8211; turtle-info.
 Along with this will also add a few more divs which are required by bootstrap to create a modal.